marinsantiago/bnplasso-site/reference/bnplasso.spm.md

 - `n.draws`: The number of posterior draws after burn-in and thinning.

-- `X`: Matrix of predictors.

 - `y`: Vector of responses.

 - `loglik`: Matrix of size `n.draws`-by-`n.obs` with the log-likelihood of each observation at each MCMC iteration.

-- `post.pred.fitted.values`: A matrix of size `n.draws`-by-`n.obs`,
-  where each row is a draw from the posterior predictive distribution of the fitted values.
+- `post.pred`: A matrix of size `n.draws`-by-`n.obs`, where each row is a draw from the posterior predictive distribution.

-- `post.pred.residuals`: A matrix of size `n.draws`-by-`n.obs`, where
-  each row is a draw from the posterior predictive distribution of the residuals.

 ## References